openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |LANG| supports the comma operator ``,`` only in ``for`` loops.
 Otherwise,
 it is useless as it makes the execution order harder to understand.

+Please note that this rule is applied only to the "comma operator".
+Other cases, when comma is used to delimit variable declarations or parameters of a function call, are of course allowed.

 |CB_BAD|
 ~~~~~~~~